 Fresh Bucks Vouchers are for eligible and enrolled participants.
 Vouchers can be used like cash to buy fruits and vegetables at all participating Fresh Bucks retailers.

 Fresh Bucks can be used at over 20 participating retailers in Seattle including: farmers markets, farm stands, neighborhood grocers and all Seattle Safeway stores.
 Fresh Bucks is a solution that helps low-income residents afford healthy foods and diversifies the customer base of farmers markets.

 Food hardship affects many communities of color disproportionately, too: Hispanic adults were impacted almost three times more (29%) than white or Asian adults (10%); multiracial (20%), black (18%), and Native American/Alaska Native adults (17%) also experienced food hardship at disproportionate rates.

 There are over 137,000 households in King County (almost 242,000 individuals) enrolled in the federal food stamp program (SNAP/EBT); this represents 23% of all SNAP/EBT recipients in Washington.
+Many more may not qualify for SNAP/EBT, but still struggle to afford healthy food due to the high cost of living in the area.
 While SNAP benefits are very effective in combating hunger and poverty, as well as improving short term and long term maternal and child health outcomes, and academic achievement for kids, millions of households across America still experience food insecurity.
 One of the reasons hunger persists is that SNAP benefits aren’t sufficient: the vast majority of benefits run out by the end of the second and third week of every month, leaving households without enough food.